-Keep your paint boxes tightly closed, far from reach of pets or kids and not under direct sunlight or in a room with freezing temperatures.
+Keep your paint boxes tightly closed, far from the reach of pets or kids, and not under direct sunlight or in a room with freezing temperatures.
 Before using, add a drop of water to activate the paint.

 There are various ways to seal your painting, and these are as follows: